Phra Pathommachedi: Legend of Phaya Gong and Phaya Phan

 Since the origin of Phra Pathommachedi is unknown, there are many legends about the stupa construction.
 The most famous is the legend of Phraya Gong and Phraya Phan (Thai: ตำนานพระยากงพระยาพาน).
 The story is about a king of Nakhon Chai Si, Phraya Gong, who had a son named Phan.
 The court astrologer predicted that Phan will commit patricide in the future.
 Phraya Gong then abandoned Phan.
 The orphan baby had been unknowingly adopted by a childless woman named Granny Hom.
 Granny Hom raised Phan in Ratchaburi, a vassal city state of Nakhon Chai Si.
 One day an elephant belonging to a lord from Ratchaburi was in rut and begun attacking people.
 Phan went to see the elephant and was able to subdue it.
 After the lord from Ratchaburi heard about heroic act of Phan, he adopted Phan as his son.
-Phan wanted to conquer Nakhon Chaisi of Phraya Gong, so he sent a letter to Phraya Gong for challenging him to a war elephant duel.
+Phan wanted to conquer Nakhon Chaisi of Phraya Gong, so he sent a letter to Phraya Gong for challenging him to an elephant duel.
 Phan killed Phraya Gong becoming king Phraya Phan.
 According to an ancient custom, Phraya Phan demanded Phraya Gong's wife to become his queen.
 When the queen met Phraya Phan, she recognized him to be her son, and told him the truth.
 Shocked and fearful of the truth getting out, Phraya Phan executes Granny Hom.
 After realising that he committed a great sin by killing both father and a person who raised him - Granny Hom.
 In the year 26 BCE, Phraya Phan consulted with a group of arhats how to atone for his sin.
 The arhats recommended Phraya Phan to build a great stupa, one which is of great height that even a bird can not fly higher.
 Phraya Phan then built a Sri Lankan style stupa by using a very big gong and his bed as a foundation and put Buddha's tooth relic inside.
 Hundreds of years later, the king of Bago wanted the big gong, so he ordered his men to dig the stupa's foundation; as a result, both gong and stupa then collapsed.
 The Bago king tried to rebuild the stupa, so he built a Khmer style stupa on the top of this old stupa, which was the stupa form until the reign of king Mongkut.

-Khmer Empire and Pagan Invasion

-After Khmer Empire annexed Dvaravati settlements including ancient Nakhon Pathom, in the 11th century, the stupa had been modified with a Khmer style prang on the top of stupa.
-Anawrahta of Pagan Kingdom invaded and plundered ancient Nakhon Pathom.
-Then the city and the stupa had been abandoned and later overgrown by the jungle.
-According to No.2 Sukhothai Inscription, a prominent monk from Sukhothai Kingdom tried to rebuild Phra Pathommachedi, but none of the archaeological evidence support this claim.
-In 1548 Maha Chakkraphat of Ayutthaya Kingdom rebuilt the city and named Nakhon Chai Si, but because of Phra Pathommachedi was far from the new city, the stupa was left in the jungle.